Visit Us or Learn More

 To get a printed brochure, reminder emails, and information about upcoming events, sign up for our mailing list by your concentration of interest:

-Our next evening group information session will occur in May 2017.
-Join us to find out more about the MPA program, including schedule, admissions requirements, financial aid, and to answer any questions you may have
+Join us at one of the following evening information sessions to find out more about the MPA program's Public & Nonprofit Administration and Public Policy concentrations, including schedule, admissions requirements, financial aid, and to answer any questions you may have.

 Visit A Class

 Visit 1st Year Core to see for yourself what the MPA program is really like.

 For the Public & Nonprofit Administration and Public Policy concentrations (which meet together as one group, the "PNAPP" cohort):

 - Visit one night of 1st Year Core, which meets during Fall, Winter and Spring quarters on Thursday nights from 6 to 10 pm.